thinkinglabs/thinkinglabs.github.io/_posts/2026-01-09-what-is-continuous-delivery.md

 Bring the pain forward (Farley and Humble 2011).

-When integrating software is hard, do it on every commit, requiring the [*Continuous Integration*](#continuous-integration) foundation.
+When integrating software is hard, do it on every commit, with the [*Continuous Integration*](#continuous-integration) foundation.

 When testing is painful, that only occurs before a release, do not leave testing to the end.
 Testing is not a phase!
 But [*Build Quality In*](#build-quality-in) by adopting the [*Continuous Testing*](#continuous-testing) foundation, from the start.
 Having said that, even with *Continuous Testing*, testing can still be painful due to arduous setups to reach a state where testing can start, or a lack of observability to see what is happening inside the system, or bumping into permission issues.
 This requires [*Continuous Improvement*](#pursue-continuous-improvement-relentlessly) to remove all of these blockers.